Introduction

 Our Expectations

 We anticipated that the human tester would take slightly longer to complete the task.
-After all, a human tester must familiarize themselves with the product, handle interruptions, and take breaks.
+Because after all, a human tester must familiarize themselves with the product, handle interruptions, and take breaks.
 However, we also expect the human to excel in critical thinking and spot issues requiring deeper judgment.

 The AI agent, on the other hand, was expected to handle simpler issues more efficiently and without the need for rest.